 If you’re absolutely obsessed with achieving the perfect cup of coffee, a French press machine gives you much more versatility.
 Additionally, compared to an automatic drip coffee machine, the results you get from using a French press are often stronger, more complex, and more aromatic.

-If you love single-origin coffee, flavor-infused beans, or really value speed and efficiency in your coffee-making process, drip coffee is the perfect brewing method for you.
+If flavor-infused beans, or really value speed and efficiency in your coffee-making process, drip coffee is the perfect brewing method for you.
 And in this case I would recommend that you consider the Bonavita BV1900TS.
-Here is the current price on Amazon
+Here is the current price on Amazon if you think this is the way you want to go.

 If you love having the power to control all of the different variables that go into your completed cup of coffee, from water temperature to grind size to brewing duration, then you’ll love using a French press!
 The one from Bodum is a great choice and the one I recommend.